Significant Accounting Policies

-The accompanying financial statements have been prepared in U.S. dollars (“dollar” or “dollars”).
+The accompanying consolidated financial statements have been prepared in U.S. dollars (“dollar” or “dollars”).

-The consolidated financial statements include the accounts of the Company and its subsidiary, intercompany transactions and balances have been eliminated upon consolidation.
+The consolidated financial statements include the accounts of the Company and its subsidiaries, intercompany transactions and balances have been eliminated upon consolidation.

 Inventories are measured at the lower of cost and net realizable value, cost is computed on a first-in, first-out basis.
-The inventory consists of finished goods and raw materials.
+The inventories consist of finished goods and raw materials.

 Property and equipment are stated at cost net of accumulated depreciation.
 Depreciation is calculated by the straight-line method, over the estimated useful lives of the assets, at the following annual rates:

-Revenues from ink sales are recognized in accordance with ASC No. 605-15, “Revenue Recognition” when delivery has occurred, persuasive evidence of an agreement exists, the vendor’s fee is fixed or determinable, and collectability is reasonably assured.
+Revenues from ink and services are recognized in accordance with ASC No. 605-15, “Revenue Recognition” when delivery has occurred, persuasive evidence of an agreement exists, the vendor’s fee is fixed or determinable, and collectability is reasonably assured.

 Other income, represent a recurring sale of production waste.

-Cost of revenues is comprised of cost of materials production, employees’ salaries and related costs, allocated overhead expenses, packaging, import taxes, royalties paid to third parties and to the Government of Israel (primarily, the Office of the Chief Scientist, Ministry of Economics – the “Chief Scientist-ME”) and other programs, as described in note 7.
+Cost of revenues is comprised of cost of materials production, employees’ salaries and related costs, allocated overhead expenses, packaging, import taxes, royalties paid to third parties, intangible amortization and to the Government of Israel and other programs, as described in Note 9.

 Research and development expenses are charged to the consolidated statements of operations as incurred, net of grants received, as described in Note 2k.

-The Company receives participation funds and grants, which represents primarily participation of the Government of Israel.
+The Company receives participation funds and grants, which represents participation of the government of Israel and European grants.
 These amounts are recognized on the accrual basis as a reduction of research and development costs as such costs are incurred.